ad-freiburg/spatialjoin/evaluation/README.md

 make help
 ```

-to get a list of available target.
+to get a list of available targets.